 TCP/IP Lean, Jeremy Bentham - An intro to TCP/IP.

-Test Driven Developement, by Kent Beck - Kent Beck's view of building the system by producing tests first - Flawed but interesting.
+Test Driven Development, by Kent Beck - Kent Beck's view of building the system by producing tests first - Flawed but interesting.

 Test Driven Development for Embedded C, James Grenning - hands down, the best book written on the subject.